FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 •

-Continue to seek efficiencies in service provision, cost reduction and value for money--- 7
+Continue to seek efficiencies in service provision, cost reduction and value for money
+---
+7

 challenges and opportunities in the years ahead.
 From an economic perspective, the short-